DaBultz/dotfiles/README.md

     - Could be a seperate project
 - [ ] Add rainbow delimeters
 - [ ] Increase the color of sentiment.nvim matching
+- [ ] Simplify the config
+- [ ] Improve the ranking of the cmp completion

 ## REDO TODO: